 Athletes who train consistently with uninterrupted training cycles are more likely to reach their maximum athletic potential.
 Unfortunately, approximately 50% of runners will suffer lower extremity injuries each year.
 With guidance from an expert in biomechanics, I am using an innovative assessment technique that measures side-to-side muscle strength and length in runners (recreational and competitive), athletes, and prospective athletes.
 Asymmetries, weakness, and prior injury cause faulty movement patterns that ultimately lead to injury.
-My goal as a trainer is to help my clients build a resilient body that can withstand the rigors of training for fun or training to compete.
+My goal is to help my athletes build resilient bodies that can withstand the rigors of training for fun or training to compete.

 Your first visit to my home gym, located in the Amherst MA area, built by my husband, and featured in the June 2017 issue of Runner’s World, will involve an assessment that measures muscle length and strength.
 I will use these values to track progress as we work towards correcting faulty movement patterns with strength and neuromuscular exercises.
 We will use quantitative data to increase the success of correcting strength deficiencies or asymmetries.
 The initial assessment cost is $120, which takes approximately 90+ minutes and includes a detailed summary of recommendations by email.
 Follow-up appointments and retesting are $60.